rachel-w/Welcome/index.md

 Find me on [LinkedIn](https://www.linkedin.com/in/rachel-wey-990b12150/)

 ### What's going on right now?
 I'm wrapping up my B.S. in Computer Science!
-ESKETIT!
 Still learning more about the Ethereum Blockchain.
 I've been doing a few Smart Contract tutorials and am planning to try writing my own contract once finals are over.
 I also managed to read about and practice using Truffle, Metamask and Ganache.
 I'd like to jump into this

 ### Some of my repositories